40 Years of Experimentation, Innovation, and Art at MIT

 Photograph of a left hand holding up a rectangular photo of a black and white building.
 The photograph fits seamlessly with the street behind and surround buildings.

-Celebrate the fortieth anniversary with the List Visual Arts Center—four decades of experimental practice, groundbreaking exhibitions and public art, and bold artistic inquiry at MIT.
+Celebrate the fortieth anniversary of the List Visual Arts Center—reflecting on four decades of experimental practice, groundbreaking exhibitions and public art, and bold artistic inquiry at MIT.

 Anniversary Programs and Performances